raymondjohnson/md-cv/index.md

 `2020` **Johnson, R.**, Peck, F., & Webb, D. C. (2020, April, cancelled due to COVID-19). *Making Meaning of Systems of Equations with Contexts and Representations.* Gallery workshop at the Annual Meeting of the National Council of Teachers of Mathematics, Chicago, IL.

+`2019` **Johnson, R.** (2019, August). *Teacher and student practices: A framework for understanding good mathematics teaching.* Presentation at the CO-MTSS Summit, Grand Junction, CO.

 `2019` **Johnson, R.** (2019, July). *What to Look for in the 2020 Colorado Academic Standards.* Presentation at the Annual Conference of the Colorado Council of Teachers of Mathematics, Denver, CO.

 `2019` **Johnson, R.** (2019, July). *So You Think You Know the SMPs?* Presentation at the Annual Conference of the Colorado Council of Teachers of Mathematics, Denver, CO.